10 Ways to Be a Considerate Summertime Neighbor

 Too little: Don't speed through neighborhood streets or ignore stop signs, even if you know there are never cops in the neighborhood.
 More kids, pets and pedestrians are out in the summer, and it's all too easy to slip into autopilot mode in your own neighborhood and forget to watch for these hazards.

-Just right: Know and respect the speed limit, and always check the driveway, sidewalk and street carefully before pulling a vehicle out of the driveway.
+Just right: Know and respect the speed limit, and always check the driveway, sidewalk and street carefully before pulling a vehicle out of the drive.

 Too much: Don't get too protective of the space in front of your house.
-Cut the neighbors some slack once in a while if they are moving or have visitors who park at your curb for a day or two.
+Cut the neighbors some slack once in a while if they're moving or have visitors who park at your curb for a day or two.

 Too little: Don't just pull into the biggest or most convenient spot, or make the neighbors do automotive acrobatics to get out of their driveway.